 What is Shadowrun: Crossfire?

-Shadowrun: Crossfire is a fantasy deck building game where your main goal is to survive as outlaws in a world of ruthless megacorporations.
+Shadowrun: Crossfire is a cyberpunk deck building game where your main goal is to survive as outlaws in a world of ruthless megacorporations.
 Though you’ve been assured your job is easy enough, everything starts to go terribly wrong.
 You must adapt and work together through different missions to come out of the job alive and stronger than ever.

 At the beginning of the game, each player chooses a character and a race (for example, you could play as a Street Samurai Troll).
 Each character starts with his or her own attributes and cards, which allows for customized play as the campaign moves forward.
 Players draw a number of cards determined by their race, which will be their opening weapons and items to use during the campaign.